tpavlek/tpavlek-me/source/edmonton-photo-radar.blade.md

 was no impact to the tax levy, however, because the shortfall was made up with additional ticket revenue.

 This correlates with the 160% increase in tickets issued in 2013.
-Whether this increase was designed to make up the shortfall or there city was simply more efficient at issuing tickets than the third-party contractor is subject to some debate.
+Whether this increase was designed to make up the shortfall or the city was simply more efficient at issuing tickets than the third-party contractor is subject to some debate.

 > Does Edmonton set up photo radar mostly on the Henday?